Amirmahdikahdouii/Zakerfit-Backend/README.md

 __Allowed Method__: `POST`

-In this Endpoint, you can send phone number and verification code to this endpoint, then check the timeout, phone number and code that have been sent.
-Then if phone number was already registered, return the user and if it's not, return nothing.
+In this Endpoint, you can send phone number and verification code to this endpoint, then check the timeout, phone number and code that have been sent, and validate phone number and return a 32 character code to registering new user by using it.

+__Note:__ if phone number was already validate, return `409 HTTP Response`

 Your sending data should be something like this: